HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 It's fair to say that in real world, Cloudflare is used not only for pure serving as CDN but as protection service, DNS balancing etc. So, keep in mind that Cloudflare results can be false positives.

 {# TODO Isn't this the same for Akamai?
-I don\' understand why that's a false positive? #}
+I don'y understand why that's a false positive? #}

-Putting Cloudflare aside for a while, we can see interesting data about Next.js.
-Next.js is mostly served by Vercel (company invented Next.js), and also Next.js heavily served by AWS.
-Together with Nuxt.js and Gatsby, we can define that AWS as a Jamstack oriented service has made great progress on serving Jamstack sites together with Jamstack oriented services like Netlify and Vercel.

-On following graph it's more clear which SSGs are mostly delivered by which CDN.
+On the following graph we show the relative split of CDNs used for popular CDNs:

 {{ figure_markup(
   image="ssg-distribution-over-cdn-stacked.png",